Correspondence theorems for tropical curves I: Correspondence theorem for superabundant curves of genus one II: Existence of smoothings for general cases

 Next, consider the cases when some of the horizontal unbounded edges of $\Gamma$ are merged, as in the following picture (Figure \ref{fig:cubicmove}).
 Note that the unbounded edges are merged \emph{in $\Gamma$}.
 That is, the image of the merged edge has weight two, not (1, 1) (the latter case is not generic in the space of smoothable tropical curves).

-As curves on a projective plane, these are cubic curves with the condition that they have one intersection point of multiplicity two with a toric divisor.
-The bold lines have weight two, and correspond to these intersection points.
+Forgetting the vertical direction and seen as curves on a plane, these correspond to cubic curves with the condition that they have one intersection point of multiplicity two with a toric divisor.
+The edges drawn by bold lines in Figure \ref{fig:cubicmove} have weight two, and correspond to these intersection points.

-On the other hand, the vertical unbounded edges emanating from the vertices on the bold lines ($B$ of the figure (a) and $A$ of the figure (b)) also have total additive weight two (Definition \ref{def:trop}).
+On the other hand, the vertical unbounded edges emanating from the vertices on the bold lines (the dot $B$ of (a) of Figure \ref{fig:cubicmove} and the dot $A$ of (b) of Figure \ref{fig:cubicmove}) also have total additive weight two (Definition \ref{def:trop}).

 In the case of (a), the integral distance from $B$ to the loop is shorter than that from $A$, so for the well-spacedness condition, it is necessary that the vertical edge from $B$ has weight $(1, 1)$.
-This is the case of Example 1.
+This is Case 2 of Subsection \ref{subsec:general_genus_one}.

 In the case of (b), the integral distance from $A$ or $B$ to the loop is the same.
 Since the length of the edge with weight two should be halved, the leading contribution to the obstruction comes from the vertex $A$.
 There are two cases. \begin{enumerate}[(i)] \item The vertical edge from $A$ has weight (1, 1). \item The vertical edge from $A$ has weight two.
-In this case, the tropical curve is immersed. \end{enumerate} The former case is smoothable (Example 1).
-The latter case corresponds to a genus one cubic curve which has two intersection points of multiplicity two with toric divisors, but not smoothable.

-Note that not every tropical curve is smoothable, even if it is contained in a tropical hyperplane.
-Examples are given in the following figures (Figure \ref{fig:cubicnon}).
+In this case, the tropical curve is immersed. \end{enumerate} The former case is smoothable (again Case 2 of Subsection \ref{subsec:general_genus_one}).
+The latter case corresponds to a genus one cubic curve which has two intersection points of multiplicity two with toric divisors, but not smoothable. \begin{rem} As this example shows, not every cubic tropical curve contained in a tropical hyperplane is smoothable.
+In fact, this can happen even when we restrict our attention to immersive tropical curves.
+See Figure \ref{fig:cubicnon}. \end{rem}

-Finally, we give an example that clearly ] shows why we have to divide the integral length of an edge by its weight.

-The left tropical curve corresponds a standard degree three curve in $\Bbb P^3$.
-The right tropical curve is obtained from the left by the linear transformation by the matrix $ $ on the plane.
-As a result, this tropical curve is also smoothable.
-Note that the edge $E'$ has the weight two.

-In the left tropical curve, the integral lengths of the paths from the vertices $A$ and $B$ to the loop are the shortest ones.
-While, the integral length of the edge $E'$ in the right tropical curve is the twice of that of the edge $E$ in the left tropical curve.
-So the integral length of the path from the vertex $A'$ to the loop is greater than that of the path from the vertex $B'$ to the loop.
-However, when we halve the integral length of $E'$, these two are the same, adjusting to the well-spacedness condition.